telerik/teststudio-docs/docs-teststudiodev/advanced-topics/data-driven-testing/data-driven-image-verification.md

 To complete this scenario using the provided sample:

-- *System.Drawings* .NET assembly has to be <a href="/features/coded-steps/add-assembly-reference" target="_blank">referred</a> to the project
+- *System.Drawings* .NET assembly has to be referenced in the project
-- test script has to be data-binded to a data source with *Histogram* column
+- test script has to be data-bound to a data source with *Histogram* column
 - image histogram data has to be placed as a single line string in the data storage cell.
 For a histogram example - one is created if an image verification step is recorded in the test script .tstest file